EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 cartChange( body ) — calls /cart/change.js

 subscribeToAjaxAPI( callback ) — callback will be called before and after each cart request

-### Javascript Cart State API

-getCartState() — returns the current state

-subscribeToCartState( callback ) — callback will be called after cart state is changed